nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 Given that each thread allocates state in the form of a private stack, this is expensive.
 Therefore, the current approach does not scale with an increasing number of sources (**P1**).

-Sources read data from external systems or devices and writes them into buffers provided by the NES `BufferManager`.
+Sources read data from external systems or devices and write them into buffers provided by the NES `BufferManager`.
 Precisely, local buffer providers maintain a fixed-size buffer pool per source.
 The size of this pool is hardcoded into the system in the `SourceProvider` as `static constexpr int NUM_SOURCE_LOCAL_BUFFERS = 64`.
 If the available memory of the system is exhausted by the number of sources, potentially all available memory will be taken by the sources.